jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

    :param row:         The cell row (zero indexed).
    :param col:         The cell column (zero indexed).
-   :param datetime:    A datetime.datetime object.
+   :param datetime:    A datetime.datetime, .date or .time object.
    :param cell_format: Optional Format object.
    :type  row:         int
    :type  col:         int
    :type  formula:     string
-   :type  datetime:    :class:`datetime.datetime`
+   :type  datetime:    :mod:`datetime`
    :type  cell_format: :ref:`Format <format>`

 The ``write_datetime()`` method can be used to write a date or time to the cell